 But something frightening happens when you bring those same healthy Ikarian genes to the U.S., as NBC special anchor Maria Shriver discovered for TODAY’s “Brain Power Today” series.
 You can see it in Cleveland, Ohio, which is home to a number of first- and second-generation immigrants from Ikaria.

 “When these Ikarians come here to Cleveland, you start seeing Alzheimer’s at the same rate as you see in the rest of America.
 They bring all their values here and they get sick,” said Dan Buettner, a National Geographic fellow and author of “The Blue Zones Solution: Eating and Living Like the World's Healthiest People.”

 Buettner has been unlocking the health secrets of Ikaria for the past decade.
 He studies what residents eat, how they move, their social connections and how it all contributes to their incredible longevity.

-Now, Buettner has come to Cleveland to meet the Gemelas family — Ikarians who left the island in the 1950s in search of the American dream.
+Last year, Buettner went to Cleveland to meet the Gemelas family — Ikarians who left the island in the 1950s in search of the American dream.

 “By them moving here, I think they took 20 years off my life,” Jim Gemelas said, noting his mother just became the first person in the family to be diagnosed with Alzheimer’s.
 “My mom was as sharp as a tack, it’s terrifying.”